kevinkenzhao/rpi-vpn/README.md

 - Raspberry Pi 4
 - OpenMediaVault with SMB/CIFS enabled, OMV-Extras (Docker and Portainer) installed
 - Pihole (Docker image)
-- Subscription to 3rd Party VPN service and access to .ovpn configuration files
+- .ovpn configuration files from ProtonVPN (or the third-party VPN provider of choice)

 ## Static IP Addresses